 “The role of documentation in this is absolutely critical and without high quality documentation the aims are only partially achievable,” Massey said.

-Benjamin Poku, DrPH, MPH, MIS, an AHIMA member and assistant professor at the Higher Colleges of Technology, Abu Dhabi, who originally hails from Nigeria, participated in planning the summit.
-Raised in Nigeria, Poku taught for several years in the US in Georgia.
+Benjamin Poku, DrPH, MPH, MIS, an AHIMA member and assistant professor at the Higher Colleges of Technology, Abu Dhabi, participated in planning the summit.
 He touts the summit as an opportunity to build relationships with all stakeholders of the healthcare industry especially key health industry decision makers in the Middle East.

 Poku’s presentation, “Promote Adoption of Clinical Systems by Health Care Organizations in UAE,” discusses the various healthcare stakeholders in the UAE, such as health systems, laboratories, pharmaceuticals, biomedical companies, private and public payers, regulators, and public health organizations.